 The findings were essential for the tone of voice, the visuals, and putting personality into the product.
 We concluded that users visiting the Auto Trader website should feel a little more towards its 'pioneering' character trait through new aesthetic treatments.

 We began to explore potential designs for the website.
-To start this process, we all took part in a design sprint and created designs with refined typography, product-led photography, and more consistent approach to colour in the logo.
+To start this process, we all took part in a design sprint and created designs with refined typography, product-led photography, and a more consistent approach to colour in the logo.
 We took an adaptable approach to design, dialling certain features up and down where appropriate.

 Using these designs, we were able to conduct a user study with 300 participants.
 It allowed us to gather some crucial feedback to help us decide what to include in the final experience before jumping into the next iteration of our design.

-We completed a few rounds of iterations based on users feedback to ensure the designs included everything we needed.
+We completed a few rounds of iterations based on user feedback to ensure the designs included everything we needed.
 Once the typography, colour, imagery, and functionality of our designs were finalised, we moved on to designing the new "Sell your car" landing page.

 To capture our visitors' attention, we designed different components to create a stronger emotional connection with potential car sellers and buyers across the various landing pages.
-The final step was to optimise the experience for both new and returning users to ensure user would feel confident, premium, and have trust in the Auto Trader.
+The final step was to optimise the experience for both new and returning users to ensure users would feel confident, premium, and have trust in the Auto Trader.